daattali/beautiful-jekyll/_posts/2024-03-13-Web App Penetrating3.md

 ![index](/assets/img/missing/Screenshot%202024-03-13%20at%2017.19.34.png)

-In the quest, I need to escalate priviliege until admin and then get its hash data.
+In the quest, I needed to escalate priviliege to the admin and then get its hash data.

 ## Steps to attack

 ![first](/assets/img/missing/Screenshot%202024-03-13%20at%2009.24.41.png)

-1. I need to find hiddent items of the hiddent manu
+1. I needed to find hidden items of the hidden manu

-when I open the inspection page and go through the source code, I could find the hidden manu items.
+When I open the inspection page and go through the source code, I could find the hidden manu items.

 This task was too easy.

 ![hiddenManu](/assets/img/missing/Screenshot%202024-03-13%20at%2011.04.09.png)

-From now on, I am going to use this accessible url in order to gain final hash value.

-2. I need to pull the list of users and then input the hash value on my side.
+2. I needed to pull the list of users and then input the hash value on my side.

 With the urls that I got from the first task, I tries to make a `GET` request to get the list of users.

-At first, I made `GET` request on the `access-control/users`, I could get the users information.
+At first, I made `GET` request on the `access-control/users`, I could get the users' information.

 And then input the Jarry's hash value on the task input.